-PSYONIC is a startup at the University of Illinois that is developing an affordable prosthetic hand for people with upper-limb amputations worldwide.
+PSYONIC is a startup on campus that is working to fix these issues by developing a low-cost prosthetic hand for use on amputees worldwide, in both developed and developing nations.
+They are working alongside clinicians and amputees to ensure that the hand will meet the needs of amputees.
+With features such as control by electromyographic (EMG) pattern recognition and tactile feedback through use of electrotactile stimulation, the PSYONIC Advanced Bionic Hand will be a serious competitor to existing prosthetic hands on the market today [4].
 Their prototypes have reached a high level of functionality, and they are now moving the design towards production hardware [5].
 While the core functionality of the hand is well-integrated, auxiliary functionality such as battery charging and external I/O are either nonexistent or require specialized hardware to be used.